British citizenship for a child born in the UK or abroad

 If the child is born outside the UK to non-British parents, registration of the child as a British citizen is at the discretion of the Secretary of State.

 That doesn’t mean that registration is available only in exceptional circumstances.
-The rules on how discretion is to be exercised are quite prescriptive and in some circumstances it may even be possible to challenge refusal to exercise discretion in favour of the child.
+The rules on how discretion is to be exercised are quite prescriptive and in some circumstances it may even be possible to challenge refusal to exercise discretion.

 The key criteria to be addressed by the decision-maker are whether the child’s future clearly lies in the UK, whether registration is in the best interests of the child and whether there are any public policy considerations against registration.